Mobisolaa/mobisolaa.github.io/README.md

 **_Disclaimer_** : _This is not a real company, it is an assignment task carried out as part of my coursework.

 ## Skills Demonstrated
-The following were incorporated;
+The following were incorporated:

--Page Navigation
+-Page Navigation,
--Data Table
+-Data Table,
--UserForm
+-UserForm,
--Filters
+-Filters,
--Macros
+-Macros,
 -Visual Basic for Applications (VBA)

 ## Key Features & User Guide